FuzzyBunnys/FusorResearchReading/index.md

 ### Programming
 **Books**
-- [The Pragmatic Programmer](https://amzn.to/3y9ZrJb) - David Thomas and Andrew Hunt -
+- [The Pragmatic Programmer](https://amzn.to/3y9ZrJb) - David Thomas and Andrew Hunt - A great dissertation on becoming a craftsman.
+Very useful information for programmers.
 - [Thinking Forth](https://amzn.to/2SQZBVP) - Leo Brodie -
 - [Coders at Work](https://amzn.to/3hq63gy) - Peter Seibel - A series of interviews with a group of very talented coders.
 Lots of the technical specifics already feel quite dated in the book, but I think there's a ton of great information about how these people go about reading and writing code.
 How they debug and tackle a problem is really interesting to read about.
 - [Sunburst and Luminary](https://amzn.to/3hIyPcL) - Don Eyles - So many of the embedded programming techiques used today were first developed during the Apollo program.
 Here you can read about the whole process put together by a young man with some supervision and no real programming experience.
 Watchdog timers, priority execution, and all sorts of wonderful detail about how the LEM landed on the moon.